material-components/material-components-ios/contributing/releasing.md

 Identify why any failures occurred and resolve them before continuing.

-> Push `release-candidate` to GitHub with `git push origin release-candidate` as you make necessary
+> Push `release-candidate` to GitHub with `git push origin release-candidate` as you make changes.
-> changes.
-This allows other people and machines to track the progress of the release.
+> This allows other people and machines to track the progress of the release.

 #### Making changes